Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Discussion

-Table \ref{table:comparison_with litterature frame pred} compares our \acs{PCA}-based model with the literature regarding next-frame prediction in \gls{2D} dynamic chest imaging.
-Comparison is complex because the datasets are different.
-In particular, the imaging modality, the exact human body part imaged, the spatial resolution, brightness, contrast, sampling frequency, and noise, as well as the frequency, amplitude, and regularity of the respiratory motion, vary from study to study.
-Furthermore, the experimental setting, which involves arbitrary choices regarding the response time and the data partition into development and test sets, also differs between the studies.
+Comparison with prior work is challenging, as each study relies on a distinct dataset (Table \ref{table:comparison_with litterature frame pred}).
+Specifically, the imaging modality, anatomical regions imaged, spatial resolution, brightness, contrast, sampling frequency, and noise characteristics, as well as respiratory motion amplitude, frequency, and regularity, differ across studies.
+Furthermore, experimental choices---such as the response time and data partitioning into training, validation, and test sets---also vary, further complicating direct comparison.